-Fig 4 Variation of power output (HP) with the variation of air fuel ratio(A:F) The Fig 4 describes the variation of power output(HP) with the variation of air fuel ratio(A:F).
-The A:F ratio at which an engine operates has a considerable influence on its power output.
-Initially when A:F mixture is rich i.e. Air is less compared to stoichiometric Air:Fuel ratio very less oxygen is available for sufficient combustion and hence, engine produces less power.
+The Fig 3 describes the variation of efficiency(η) with the variation of air fuel ratio(A: F).
+Initially sufficient combustion and hence, engine produces less power.
 After that power output increases with increases in A:F ratio due to availability of more oxygen for burning.
-Maximum power was observed to be 12 HP at the A:F ratio 12.2:1 which is slightly richer than the stochiometric mixture.
+Maximum power was observed to be 12 HP at the A:F ratio 12.3:1 which is slightly richer than the stochiometric mixture.
 The oxygen available in the limited air inside the cylinder is fully utilized for combustion.
 Dissociation is less as CO is already present in the product of combustion and thereby, power is highest at rich mixture.
-Therefore to get maximum power from the engine it should be run at 12:1 A:F ratio.
-4.1.3 Variation of volumetric efficiency with variation of Power output
+Therefore to get maximum power from the engine it should be run at 12.3:1 A:F ratio.